-Walking Street is a known example of a red light district in Angeles, Pampanga that was reputedly established for the former U.S. Navy base in Clarkfield.
+Walking Street is a known example of a red light district in Angeles City, Pampanga, if not the rest of the country.
+It was reputedly established for the former U.S. Navy base in Clarkfield, and is in close in proximity to the Clark Air Base.
 Its closest counterpart in Manila is Malate’s Del Pilar street.

 Also known as Fields Avenue, Walking Street is notorious for its gaudy magenta-lit bars and sex dens, as some documentaries have explored in the past.
-Many communities live around Walking Street, and commuters often pass by the area on their way to work, and vice versa.
+Many communities live around Fields Avenue, and commuters often pass by the area on their way to work, and vice versa.

-Although an unlikely tourism destination, Fields is a common stopover for locals and tourists who would like to sample international cuisine in the area.
+Although an unlikely tourism destination, Fields Avenue is a common stopover for locals and tourists who would like to explore international cuisine in the area.
 Apart from the tropical-themed sports bars that are quite common in the vicinity, you will come across restaurants that serve Persian, Korean, Japanese and Asian cuisine there.
 The area is quiet during the day, and it’s safe to wander about.
-Foreign families can be seen dining at the local restaurants.
+Foreign families visit many restaurants in the vicinity.

-There is a grim micro-economy that exists along Walking Street and one that is based on the exploitation of women as a form of entertainment.
+There is a grim micro-economy that exists along Fields Avenue and one that is based on the exploitation of young girls and women as a form of entertainment.
 Some people argue, however, that these women had a choice, although the reality remains that many of them were forced to enter the trade due to extreme poverty.

-Work and opportunities are limited in the rural areas of the Philippines, and more often than not, those who didn’t have an education are paid below minimum wage.
+Work and opportunities are limited in the rural areas of the Philippines, and more often than not, those who didn’t finish school are paid below minimum wage.
 They are likely to enter servitude, or do blue collar jobs.
-For most of the sex workers at Walking Street, it is also the opportunity to meet a foreigner, an enabler if you will, who can give them a better life, that draws them to the place.
-Sex workers or not, the people who have found employment in the area see it as a stepping stone to land a job they aspire for in the future, or to simply be able to put food on the table.
+For most of the sex workers at the night clubs in Fields Avenue, it is also the opportunity to meet a foreigner, an enabler if you will, who can give them a better life, that draws them to the place.
+Sex workers or not, the people who have found employment in the restaurant area see it as a stepping stone to land a job they aspire for in the future, or to simply be able to put food on the table.